1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 A food and mood journal

-Weekly weight and waist checks
+Checking of weight and waist every week

-A symptom log to share with your doctor
+To describe a symptom to your doctor

-Section 9: Houston Success Story
+Interpretation 9: Houston Success Story

 Section 10: Staying Consistent